MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-copilot-page-summary-results.md

 | Sites protected by MAM Policies ++   |  Summarization isn't supported |
 | Sites protected by MDA Policies ^^ | Summarization isn't supported |

-** Sites protected by Purview DLP Policies will disallow summarization if any policy, except for "paste", is set to "block" or "override".
+** Sites protected by Purview DLP Policies disallow summarization if any policy except for "paste", is set to "block" or "override".

-++ Sites protected by MDA Policies will disallow summarization if any policy is set to "audit" or "block".
+++ Sites protected by MDA Policies disallow summarization if any policy is set to "audit" or "block".

-^^ Sites protected by MAM Policies will disallow summarization if any policy is set to "block".
+^^ Sites protected by MAM Policies disallow summarization if any policy is set to "block".

 ## See also